ACANETS/iot-labs/lab1/README.md

 Then go to Network Options, then Wi-fi, and finally input the Wi-fi information.
 After you are done, exit out of the raspi-config tool.

-Afterwards, login to the Linux, and use git command to retrieve the source code from repository like this
+Afterwards, login to the pi, and use git command to retrieve the source code from repository like this

 ```git clone http://github.com/ACANETS/iot-labs```